googlefonts/Merriweather-Sans/README.md

 2. MerriweatherSans-Style.ufo Original Source Files with contour overlaps for v1.005 and later

-To contribute to the project visit <https://github.com/EbenSorkin/Merriweather-Sans>
+Older efforts and issues with this project can be seen here: <https://github.com/EbenSorkin/Merriweather-Sans>

 ## ChangeLog